Product Design, Consumer Social

 A. Empathize

-To better understand UBDI and its users, I spent the first few weeks of my internship working with marketing and customer support.
-I audited our social campaigns, PR materials, and design components to get a feel for the company’s brand philosophy and visual identity, which center around playfulness, vibrance, and simplicity.
-On the customer side, I worked with our CS lead to address questions, feedback, and complaints on Intercom.
+To better understand UBDI and its users, I spent the first few weeks of my internship working closely with marketing and customer support.
+I audited our social campaigns, PR materials, and design components to get a feel for the company’s brand identity: rooted in playfulness, vibrance, and simplicity.
+On the customer side, I partnered with our CS lead to respond to questions, feedback, and complaints through Intercom.

 B. Create